SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_TMU9_FM_Dual_Drive_IRT.md

 # Rohde Schwarz TMU9 FM Dual Drive IRT

 The Rohde Schwarz TMU9 FM Dual Drive IRT is a redundant FM transmission system.
-This driver can be used to monitor and control this system.
-The driver has a page with general information and two pop-up pages for the configuration of traps.
-The driver uses SNMP to retrieve and configure data.
+This connector can be used to monitor and control this system.
+The connector has a page with general information and two pop-up pages for the configuration of traps.
+The connector uses SNMP to retrieve and configure data.

 ## About